 My father's goddaughter looks around my room, inspecting it with her eyes.
 "Not much has changed," she says.
 I stay silent wondering what brings her here.
 She turns to me knowing what I am thinking.
 "I…couldn't sleep."

 "Ellie is sleeping in the room.
 They're fine."
 Isa looks nervous and can hardly look me in the eyes.
 "I know I probably shouldn't have come here.
 I wasn't even sure if you'd be awake…"

 "Well, I am," I murmur.
 I take a cautious step closer to her.
-Isa is starting to bite her lower lip.
+Isa starts to bite her lower lip.
 I lift her chin up so I can see her eyes.
 There is a lot of apprehension in her features.
 "Why are you here, Isa?"
-Her scent is intoxicating.
+Her closeness and scent is intoxicating.